biopragmatics/oquat/docs/invalids/prefix/agricola.md

 ## `po`: Plant Ontology

-Identifiers for this prefix are given incorrectly correctly in `po`.
+Identifiers for this prefix are given incorrectly in `po`.
+See the [GitHub repository](https://github.com/Planteome/plant-ontology).

 | external_xref          |   usages_count | usages                                          |
 |------------------------|----------------|-------------------------------------------------|